🆚 Destination Comparison — Asian Megacity

 Which has better food, Tokyo or Hong Kong?

 Both are legitimately top-5 food cities in the world.
 Tokyo has the most Michelin stars globally (~200+), incredible value at every price point, and extraordinary variety across Japanese regional cuisines (Hokkaido ramen, Osaka-style okonomiyaki, Kyushu tonkotsu, Edo-mae sushi).
 Hong Kong is the undisputed capital of Cantonese cuisine — dim sum, roast meats (goose, pork), wonton noodles, and seafood prepared with extraordinary technique.
 If Japanese food is your passion: Tokyo.
 If Cantonese food is your passion: Hong Kong.
 If you want to be surprised by how good cheap food can be: Tokyo.
-If you want to eat at one of the world's truly great cuisines at its source: Hong Kong.
+If you want to eat at one of the world's great cuisines at its source: Hong Kong.

 How many days do you need in Tokyo vs Hong Kong?